Western Hemlock

 -William Shakespeare

 The genus name of Tsuga heteraphylla is from the Japanese, & means "Mother Tree."
 The Mother Tree is one of the most majestic in the Pacific Northwest, second only to the Douglas-fir.
-It is the State Tree of Washington, & is found on the Kenai Peninsula of Alaska, British Columbia, Washington, Oregon, northwestern California, & inland in high rainfall regions if southeastern British Columbia, northern Idaho & northwestern Montana.
+It is the State Tree of Washington, & is found on the Kenai Peninsula of Alaska, in British Columbia, Washington, Oregon, northwestern California, & inland in high rainfall regions of southeastern British Columbia, northern Idaho & northwestern Montana.
 It likes best the coastal regions where rainfall is plentiful.

 It is easily spotted even at a distance, having a unique pose: It is a narrow tree with drooping branches, with its top leaning over, like a woman with her head bowed in prayer.

-Pioneers named it "hemlock" because they thought the bruised needles smelled like the poisonous European weed with which Socrates committed suicide.
-It is most commonly called Western Hemlock, Pacific Hemlock, or West Coast Hemlock.
 But it has a plethora of secondary common names including Hemlock Fir, Alpine Hemlock, Berg Hemlock, Weeping Spruce, Black Hemlock, Mountain Hemlock, Hemlock Spruce, Alaska Pine, or Grey Fir.
-It's been known as Patton's Hemlock after Alaska coastal surveyor Raymond Stanton Patton (1882-1937); Williamson's Spruce after botanist Herbert Bennett Williamson (1860 -1931); & Prince Albert Fir, in honor of the consort of Queen Victoria, for Prince Albert of Saxe-Coburg (1819-1861) had a great interest in the natural sciences.
+It's been known as Patton's Hemlock, after Alaska coastal surveyor Raymond Stanton Patton (1882-1937); Williamson's Spruce, after botanist Herbert Bennett Williamson (1860 -1931); & Prince Albert Fir, in honor of the consort of Queen Victoria, for Prince Albert of Saxe-Coburg (1819-1861) had a great interest in the natural sciences.

 Though often seen in mixed forests of Douglas fir, western red cedar, & grand fir, it is just as commonly seen as the dominant tree or even in pure stands.
 Because it can tolerate more shade than most large trees, it can colonize the substory of a Douglas fir forest & over a period of centuries displace the firs.